My research is primarily focused on direct searches for new physics

 particles.
 I also work on calorimeter calibration and

-reconstruction.
+algorithms.
 Belle II will provide excellent opportunities for

-physics analysis of a cutting edge particle physics detector.
+analysis of a cutting edge particle physics detector.

 Here are the students I have worked with